 South Anang Trayodashi Vrat is a sacred fasting day that is dedicated to Lord Shiva.
 In the southern regions of India, Gujarat and Maharashtra, it is observed on the ‘trayodashi’ (13th day) during the ’Shukla Paksha’ (the period of waxing phase of moon) in the Hindu lunar month of ‘Chaitra’.
 In the Gregorian calendar, this date corresponds to the months of mid-March to mid-April.
 However Anang Trayodashi Vrat falls in the ‘Margashirsha’ month in North India.
 During the auspicious celebrations of South Anang Trayodashi Vrat, devotees worship Anang and Rati for a period of one year.
 There is a strong conviction that a person observing this vrat with full devotion will be blessed with wealth, good health and prosperity.

-South Anang Trayodashi Vrat 2017 was on April 08 Saturday
+South Anang Trayodashi Vrat 2018 is on March 29 Thursday

 Rituals during South Anang Trayodashi Vrat: